muhammadnasr/rest4health/README.md

 ## Requirements and Implementation Notes

-Check this [document](https://docs.google.com/document/d/1jm6cwlpYVb9SHmYEJFcpBAQ1VcpZvH5_uRmAkvUH8fE/edit?usp=sharing) for find list of all requirements (non-functional and functional).
+Check this [document](https://docs.google.com/document/d/1jm6cwlpYVb9SHmYEJFcpBAQ1VcpZvH5_uRmAkvUH8fE/edit?usp=sharing) for find list of all requirements (non-functional and functional) and documentation if needed.

-I also have put some notes regarding some of the requirements and design decisions
+I also have put some notes in the document regarding some of the requirements and design decisions.
+You will find minimal documentation as the code is very clear and following best practices and Django standards.
+> The Best Code is No Code At All